Cmoconnor0823/Bamazon_Database/README.md

 <h1>Bamazon Demo</h1>
-Click the link below to view a short video demonstrating the application in action.
+<h5>Click the link below to view a short video demonstrating the application in action.</h5>

 * [This link will open a video showing the application in action in Git Bash.](https://drive.google.com/file/d/1ybxCJobSrVJ_C33ijqnERouPAQQmhEat/view)